digrouz/docker-sickchill/README.md

 * The docker entrypoint can upgrade operating system at each startup.
 To enable this feature, just add `-e DOCKUPGRADE=1` at container creation.
 * This cointainer contains a startup hook that disable sickchill autoupdate at startup.
+* `centos7` image might have issues with Cloudflare because of its SSL version: `DEPRECATION: The OpenSSL being used by this python install (OpenSSL 1.0.2k-fips  26 Jan 2017) does not meet the minimum supported version (>= OpenSSL 1.1.1) in order to support TLS 1.3 required by Cloudflare, You may encounter an unexpected Captcha or cloudflare 1020 blocks.`

 ## Issues